GuilhermeRossato/vivo-router-data-extractor/README.md

---skip-start        Disables printing of all variables at start up --only-start        Prints all variables and exit the program --slow              Prints updates lazily and slows down when there are few updates --no-date           Removes the date string in local time from the output --time              Adds the time number of the updated variable --type              Adds the update type ('created', 'updated', 'removed') to the output --previous          Adds the previous value of the variable to the output --json              Changes the output format to JSON object lines separated by new lines --session-id <id>   Specifies a session id to use while connecting to the router --exclude <keys>    Excludes one or more variables from the outputprefixes --include <keys>    Excludes all variables not specified from the output
+--skip-start        Disables printing of all variables at start up --only-start        Prints all variables and exit the program --slow              Prints updates lazily and slows down when there are few updates --no-date           Removes the extracted "date" string property from update entries.
+--time              Adds the "time" property to update entries with the number of milliseconds since the epoch from the extracted date.
-           -> [keys] are prefixes of variable keys separated by comma, cas insensitive --write <file>      Writes the program output (except logs) to a specified file by its path --write <folder>    Creates a file named with the current date at the specified folder and writes the output to it --append <file>     Append the output to the end of a file, adding to it without rewriting it
+--type              Adds the "type" property with the update type ('created', 'updated', 'removed') to the output --previous          Adds the "previous" property to entries with the value that was replaced from the variable --text              Changes the output format from JSON objects to key-values (still separated by lines) --session-id <id>   Specifies a session id to use while connecting to the router --exclude <prefix>  Excludes one or more variables from the output by their starting text, case insensitive --include <prefix>  Excludes all variables not specified from the output by their starting text, case insensitive --save <file>       Writes the program output (except logs) to a specified file by its path --save <folder>     Creates a file named with the current date at the specified folder and writes the output to it --append <file>     Append the output of the program to the end of a file, adding to it without rewriting it
 ```

-## Configuration
+## Environment Configuration

-The program can be configured by creating an `.env` file on the project root or by setting environment variables.
+The program has some fixed variables that can be configured by creating an `.env` file on the project root or by setting environment variables.

 The `ROUTER_USERNAME` and `ROUTER_PASSWORD` variables are used to login on the router and are required.
 The `ROUTER_HOST` variable can be used to change the router host from the default (192.168.15.1).
-The `ROUTER_HISTORY_CSV_FILE_PATH` variable can be defined so that the program appends process data to a file.
+The `ROUTER_HISTORY_CSV_FILE_PATH` variable is used to append process spawn event data to a file every time the script starts executing.

-## Output

-The internal router variables are printed one per line: Each line printed to the standard output starts with the variable name and an equal character (=) followed by the content of the variable in raw text.
-The program executes continuously, printing variables when they update.

 ## Dependencies